biodash/biodash.github.io/content/codeclub/15_plotly/index.md

 <div>

-Filter your new `birds` df to only inclue Blue Jays.
-Check to see how many Blue Jay sightings there were in Ohio.
+Filter your new `birds` df to only include bald eagles.
+Check to see how many bald eagle sightings there were in Ohio.

 <details>